mdmtk/docs/beta/source/guide/MDM/persistence.md

 ##Overview

-Persistence can be used to ensure that a device would stay managed by MDM after an Enterprise Reset.
+Persistence can be used to ensure that a device would stay managed by MDM after an Enterprise Reset or an OS Update that causes an Enterprise Reset.

+##Persisting managability

 ###Persistent Components